parthivrmenon/aws_saa/08b_asg.md

 # Auto-Scaling Groups (ASG)
-An Auto Scaling group is a logical grouping of EC2 instances that allows you to use Auto-scaling features on them such as
+An Auto Scaling group is a logical grouping of EC2 instances that allows you to use Auto-scaling features.
-* health check replacements
-* scaling policies

-When an ASG is created, it starts by launching enough EC2 instances to meet the desired capacity and then maintains that number of instances by doing periodic health checks on the instances in the group and replacing any that are not healthy.

-The size of an Auto Scaling group depends on the number of instances that you set as the desired capacity.
-You can adjust its size to meet demand, either manually or by using automatic scaling.

-When instances are launched, if you specified multiple Availability Zones, the desired capacity is distributed across these Availability Zones.
-If a scaling action occurs, Amazon EC2 Auto Scaling automatically maintains balance across all of the Availability Zones that you specify.

-An ASG can contain On-Demand, Spot or a mix of both.

 ## Health Checks
 All instances in an ASG start with a health check status of "Healthy".
 An ASG can receive notifications that an instance is unhealthy from various sources: